REFINED EDUCATION

 Matching Film: As an editor to many hybrid photographers, I often hear the frustration of, “My digital doesn’t match my film!”
 More times than not, these photographers have shot their film with Fuji 400H at aperture 2.0 in the late afternoon and overexposed it 1-3 stops.
 Then, they shot their digital at 400 ISO, 1/250 shutter speed, and 4.0 aperture.

 The truth is, these two images won’t match.
 They can get close, but they won’t match.
-The digital needed to be shot at 200 ISO, 1.4-1.8 aperture, and 1/125-1/250 shutter speed to get close to the film shot which simply illustrates the importance of doing as much as possible in the camera before applying a preset.
+The digital needed to be shot at 200 ISO, 1.4-1.8 aperture, and 1/125-1/250 shutter speed to get close to the film shot which simply illustrates the importance of doing as much as possible in the camera before applying film presets.

-With these tips in mind, you’re well on your way to creating the film-inspired portfolio you’ve been dreaming of.
-As always, REFINED Co. is here with presets and editing tools designed to amplify what makes your creativity unique to consistently produce the elevated look you want.
+With these tips in mind for how to make photos look like film, you’re well on your way to creating the film-inspired portfolio you’ve been dreaming of - whether it’s a series of portraits, interior still-lifes, or another vintage-inspired subject.
+As always, REFINED Co. is here with film presets for Lightroom and editing tools designed to amplify what makes your creativity unique to consistently produce the elevated look you want.

 Shop Our Collection of Film-Inspired Presets, Today →